StigChristensen/sinus/public/wp-content/plugins/woocommerce-quickpay/README.txt

 6. You are good to go.

 == Changelog ==
+= 4.6.4 =
+* Fix issue with WC_QuickPay_Install not being included properly on plugin activation

+= 4.6.3 =
+* Remove: WC_QuickPay_Install_Helper
+* Improvement: Stop relying on register_activation_hook when upgrading.
+* Improvement: Show admin notice when a database upgrade is required.
+This action must be triggered manually and it will run in the background.
+* Add views folder
+* Add WC_QuickPay_Views to simplify view handling.

+= 4.6.2 =
+* Fix issue with older PHP version not bein able to use return value in write context in WC_QuickPay_Settings.

+= 4.6.1 =
+* Replaced Paii logo with Swipp

+= 4.6.0 =
+* Feature: Add basket content to transactions.
+* Feature: Always add invoice + shipping information on transactions.
+* Feature: Add Klarna as separate payment method.
+* Feature: Add Swipp as separate payment method.
+* Feature: Add Sofort as separate payment method
+* Feature: New filters added. (woocommerce_quickpay_transaction_params_shipping, woocommerce_quickpay_transaction_params_invoice, woocommerce_quickpay_transaction_params_basket)
+* Feature: Visualize required settings on the settings page.
+* Feature: Add admin notice if required fields are not configured.
+* Feature: Add button in the plugin settings' "Logs"-section for easy debug log access.
+* Feature: Add direct link to the wiki from the settings page.
+* Feature: Add live API key validator on the settings page.
+* Feature: Simplifying the settings page by removing unused fields.
+* Feature: Add hook 'woocommerce_quickpay_loaded'.
+* Feature: Add hook 'woocommerce_quickpay_accepted_callback_status_{$state}'.
+* Removed: Autocapture settings for subscriptions.
+Subscriptions now rely on the main autocapture settings (Physical/virtual products).
+* Removed: WC_QuickPay_Order::get_callback_url - deprecated since 4.2.0.
+* Bug: Remove subscription cancellation from callback handler, on 'cancel'-callbacks to avoid situations where subscriptions ends up in a faulty "Pending Cancellation" state.
+* Bug: Fix bug where fees area added on top of each other.
+* Bug: Clean up old payment IDs and payment links before creating a new payment link used to update a credit card.
+Legacy data caused problems in some cases.
+* Improvement: Complete refactoring of how subscriptions are handled.
+The subscription transaction ID is now stored on the 'shop_subscription'-post.
+Now only payment transactions are stored on regular orders which should improve the renewal/capturing process and make the UI more intuitive.
+This should also eliminate a lot of quirks when it comes to renewal orders.

 = 4.5.6 =
 * Fix bug where certain customers are not able to manually pay a failed recurring order.
 * Add convenience wrapper WC_QuickPay_Subscription::cart_contains_failed_renewal_order_payment()